kubeedge/kubeedge/docs/proposals/edgemesh-design.md

 ### Router Low-level Design

 ### Providers
 Providers are plugins to reach a service running on edge or on cloud.
-For example (ServiceBus, EventBus running in edge_core) Providers can be classified into two types
+For example (ServiceBus, EventBus running in edgecore) Providers can be classified into two types
 1) Source
 2) Target